OneGet/NanoServerPackage/README.md

 This module has no dependencies

 ## Known Issues
-This provider does not support PowerShell Direct session.
+1. This provider does not support PowerShell Direct session.
+2. Using the NanoServerPackage provider 1.0.1.0 to search for packages fails in Windows Containers.
+As a workaround, you may use the NanoServerPackage provider on another machine to download the packages, then copy and DISM install them in the container.

-## Fixed issues in v1.0.0.0
+## Fixed issues in v1.0.1.0
 1. In v0.1.1.0, you cannot install Microsoft-NanoServer-IIS-Package and Microsoft-NanoServer-SCVMM-Package online.
 There are two workarounds:

    i.
 Install another package that will require reboot such as Microsoft-NanoServer-Storage-Package first and without rebooting, install the required package.